jhajek/Linux-text-book-part-1/Chapter-05/chapter-05.md

 ## Objectives

-* Understand the structure of the Linux Filesystem
+* Describe the structure of the Linux Filesystem
-* Understand the difference between absolute and relative paths
+* Explain the difference between absolute and relative paths
-* Understand the function of the Linux Shell and its relation to the operating system
+* Identify the function of the Linux Shell and its relation to the operating system
-* Understand the fundamental shell commands for traversing and modifying the contents of the filesystem
+* Identify the fundamental shell commands for traversing the filesystem
-* Learn the Linux commandline nomenclature
+* Describe the Linux commandline nomenclature
-* Understand the nomenclature describing file permissions and security
+* Explain file permissions and file security nomenclature

 ## Outcomes